mwatts/ladybug/README.md

 - Serializable ACID transactions
 - Wasm (WebAssembly) bindings for fast, secure execution in the browser

-Ladybug is being developed by [LadbybugDB Developers](https://github.com/LadybugDB) and is available under a permissible license.
+Ladybug is being developed by [LadybugDB Developers](https://github.com/LadybugDB) and is available under a permissible license.
 So try it out and help us make it better!
 We welcome your feedback and feature requests.

 The database was formerly known as [Kuzu](https://github.com/kuzudb/kuzu).